echodpp/DRL_Application/final/readme.md

 ## Team Members’ Contribution

 ### Echo Chen
-* User-Based Collaborative Filtering Model: Generates recommendations based on similarity between users and their movie rating patterns.
-* Weighted User-Based Collaborative Filtering Model: An enhancement of the above model that applies weights to different users based on their degree of similarity.
-* Most Popular Movie Recommender Baseline Model: A non-personalized baseline model that simply suggests the globally most viewed movies.
+* Most Popular Movie Recommender Baseline Model and User-Based Collaborative Filtering Model
+* Initial Prompt Engineering, try few-shot Prompt Engineering

 ### Jiaxin Ying
-* Prompt Engineering with GPT-3.5 Model: Employs optimized prompt design to query the GPT-3.5 language model to produce movie recommendations personalized to the user context.
+* Whole Prompt Engineering process with GPT-3.5 Model
-* Zero-Shot Prompting Model: Leverages GPT-3.5's zero-shot generalization capability to generate recommendations without additional fine-tuning on movie data.

 ### Tianyi Hu
-* Few-Shot Prompting Model: Fine-tunes GPT-3.5 on a small set of movie recommendation examples to tailor its prediction capabilities, prior to prompt-based querying.
+* Enhanced Prompt Engineering, test GPT-4 Model

 ## Overview

 This project is a collaborative effort to develop and evaluate a sophisticated movie recommendation system leveraging the predictive capabilities of Large Language Models (LLMs).
-The primary objective is to assess the effectiveness of LLMs in generating personalized and relevant movie recommendations, compared to traditional and baseline recommendation models.
+The primary objective is to assess the effectiveness of LLMs in generating personalized and relevant movie recommendations compared to traditional and baseline recommendation models.

 ### System Description